izzat-najah-edu/cuppa-joy/README.md

 Cuppa Joy is a coffee shop website, designed to showcase the range of services, products, and events for this coffee shop.
 The site is developed primarily **for Educational Purposes**, demonstrating how to build a completely functional website from scratch using basic web technologies like php and plain html, css, javascript.
-You can check the live website right now [here](https://cuppajoy.azurewebsites.net).

 ## Table of Contents